Antiik91/Tablehockey-gamehandler/README.md

 # Tablehockey-gamehandler
 A program to handle games and maintan stats of table hockey (tournaments).
-Progrman maintains statistics of the games and handles the functions that succesfull tablehockey game needs: a start of the game, timing and voice signals.
+Program maintains statistics of the games and handles the functions that any succesfull tablehockey game needs: the start of the game, timing and voice signals.

 ## Dokumentaatio
-Dokumentation in finnish.
+Documentation in Finnish.

 [aiheen kuvaus](dokumentaatio/Aihemäärittely.md)